Fumnanya92/Darey.io_Projects/WordPress Site on Aws for DigitalBoost/ReadMe.md

 3. **Wait for the Update to Complete:**

    - The `yum update -y` command will download and install the latest updates for all installed packages.
 This process may take a few minutes.

-## Summary

-You have successfully SSH'd into your EC2 instance, switched to the root user, and updated all installed packages using `yum`.

-- **SSH Command**: `ssh -i /path/to/your-key-pair.pem ec2-user@your-public-dns`
-- **Switch to Root User**: `sudo su`
-- **Update Packages**: `yum update -y`

-This setup ensures that your EC2 instance is up-to-date with the latest package updates, which can include important security and performance improvements.

 ## Step 1: Create an Amazon RDS Instance with MySQL Engine